 This principle is called as volentia non-fit injuria– where the plaintiff has consented and suffered harm.

-The second case is of Hall v.
+Hall v.
 Brook Lands Auto Racing Club-

 Facts- There was a racing competition.
 Some people were the owners of the track and it was oval in shape.